Talking about death is important. It’s not pleasant, it’s not easy but it is important.

 Do you have savings, a funeral plan or some financial protection in place for your funeral?
 If so, you should make your loved ones aware and hand over any important details they might need.
 This could be details of a bank or an insurer.

-Having protection like Over 50s Life Insurance could help to put your loved ones’ minds at ease as it can be used towards funeral expenses.
-It might come as a surprise to hear that £2,003 is the average contribution to a loved ones funeral.
+Having protection like Over 50 Life Insurance could help to put your loved ones’ minds at ease as it can be used towards funeral expenses.
+It might come as a surprise to hear that £2,550 is the average contribution family members make to a funeral.
 If you have chosen beneficiaries for a life insurance policy, you could use this time to make them aware of the policy.

 Your funeral wishes